Nawy/bitwark/README.md

 ```

 ## 💡 Motivation
-In an era where data security is paramount, Bitwark aims to offer developers a toolbox for crafting secure digital interactions without compromising on performance or ease of use.
-Lightweight binary JWT tokens minimize bandwidth usage, while key rotation and salt functionalities amplify security, ensuring your applications are not just secure, but also efficient and reliable.
+In today's digital landscape, security must not come at the expense of performance.
+Bitwark addresses this challenge by:
+* Providing lightweight, bandwidth-efficient tokens for data exchange.
+* Offering robust security features like automatic key rotation and salting to adapt to evolving threats.

 ## 🌱 Contribution
 ### Be a Part of Bitwark’s Journey!
-Contributors are the backbone of open-source projects, and Bitwark warmly welcomes everyone who’s eager to contribute to the realms of binary security!

-#### 🎗 How to Contribute:

-* 🧠 Propose Ideas: Share enhancement ideas or report bugs through Issues.
-* 🛠 Code Contributions: Submit a Pull Request with new features, enhancements, or bug fixes.
+We believe in the power of community, and Bitwark thrives on contributions from developers like you:
+* **Propose Ideas**: Found a bug or have an idea?
+Open an **Issue!**
+* **Code Contributions**: Enhance Bitwark by submitting **Pull Requests** with your code.
-* 📚 Improve Documentation: Help us make our documentation comprehensive and user-friendly.
+* **Documentation**: Help us keep our documentation clear and helpful.
-* 💬 Community Interaction: Join discussions and provide feedback to help make Bitwark better.
+* **Engage**: Participate in community discussions to shape Bitwark's future.

 ## 📜 License
-Bitwark is open-source software, freely available under the MIT License or BSD-3-Clause.
+**Bitwark** is licensed under the MIT License or Apache-2.0 to ensure it remains accessible for all developers.